-Number Web Interface element
+Number Web interface element

-0 Menu (on page 133)
+0 Menu (on page 136)

 2 Data/setup page of the selected menu item.

 6 Left side:

 Number Web interface element - PX3 device name.
-Note: To customize the device name, see PDU (on page 151).
+Note: To customize the device name, see PDU (on page 154).
 Right side: Your login name, which you can click to view your user account settings.
 Logout button.
 4 From top to bottom Your PX3 model.
 Current firmware version.
-Online Documentation: link to the PX3 online help.
+Online Documentation: link to the online help of PX3.
 See Browsing through the Online Help (on page 802).
-Raritan Support: link to the Raritan Technical Support webpage.
+Raritan Support: link to Raritan Technical Support webpage.
 Date and time of your user account's last login.
 Click Last Login to view your login history.
 PX3 system time, which is converted to the time zone of your computer or mobile device.
 Click Device Time to open the Date/Time setup page.